mapbender/mapbender/STYLE.php.md

 own.

-This guide is relevant to all PHP code produced and contributed to our public github group and internally, unless intended to be merged directly into a third-party codebase where different rules govern.
+This guide is relevant to all PHP code produced and contributed to our public github group and internal Mapbender-related developments.
+This guide is not relevant for code to be merged directly into a third-party codebase where different rules govern.

 This document is _not_ a call to action to reformat all existing code.